chmarti1/lconfig/README.md

 aiunits "degC"

 ##
-Configuration files end when the file ends or when the load_config() function encounters ##.
-This text isn't commented because it will never be read by load_config()
+Configuration files end when the file ends or when the load() function encounters ##.
+This text isn't commented because it will never be read by load()
 ```

 ## <a name="data"></a> Anatomy of a data file